 There are a couple of other things that companies need to know:

-- Co-funding is where the Government pays 90% of the agreed training costs and you, as the employer, only pay 10% (that’s 10% of the agreed funding band for the specific apprenticeship being delivered)
+- As from 1st April 2019 the Government pays 95% of the agreed training costs and you, as the employer, only pay 5% (that’s 5% of the agreed funding band for the specific apprenticeship being delivered)

-- From April 2018, levy paying employers are able to transfer funds to another employer through the Apprenticeship Service.
+- From April 2019, levy paying employers can transfer funds to another employer through the Apprenticeship Service.
 Transfers can be made to any employer including smaller employers in your supply chain and apprenticeship training services.
-Levy paying employers will initially be able to transfer up to 10% of the annual value of the funds entering their Apprenticeship Service account.
+Levy paying employers will initially be able to transfer up to 25% of the annual value of the funds entering their Apprenticeship Service account.

 If you would like us to talk you through the process or get more please contact your Operations Manager.
 If you are not a member, contact us to find out more about the benefits membership could bring to your organisation.